“I am the Lorax. I speak for the trees. I speak for the trees, for the trees have no tongues.”

 We continue, as part of the Western Long Island Aquifer Committee, to fight against NYC reactivating the Queens wells, and we have requested that no renewal of permits for the wells be permitted until the findings of the sustainability study are available.

-Working with local and state officials, Residents advocates for realistic, effective, and forward-looking policies and plans that support its vision for Port Washington’s well-being, now and in the coming years.
+For over five decades, Residents Forward has been a community stakeholder in the comprehensive planning of the Greater Port Washington Peninsula.
+Working with residents, community stakeholders, and elected officials, Residents advocates for realistic, effective, and forward-looking policies and plans that support our community’s vision for Port Washington’s well-being, now and in the coming years.
 We also recommend the best ways to take action pursuant to these policies and plans and gauge their effectiveness.
-Residents participates in Town of North Hempstead’s Visioning Committees on key projects that will shape Port’s future, including:
+Residents has participated in the Town of North Hempstead’s Visioning Committees on key projects that will shape Port’s future, including:

 - North Hempstead Beach Park Visioning, including the creation of a shoreline trail along Hempstead Harbor Park to Roslyn.

 - Visioning of Port’s waterfront, including the Town Dock, Sunset Park, and waterfront multi-use trails.

 - Planning for long-term parking and traffic solutions, including a commuter shuttle pilot from Soundview to the LIRR.

 - Planning of the BW Waterfront Business District along Manhasset Bay.

 All of these planning exercises involved community meetings, study of best practices, and stakeholder collaboration, yielding community-based zoning that enables developers and property owners to plan with an understanding of community needs and values.
 Each was consistent with the great value Residents Forward places on the role of community input in planning for a vibrant, resilient, sustainable, and beautiful Port Washington.